-They are often preferable to conventional toilets in environmentally fragile or water-scarce areas.
+Waterless toilets can reduce the site restrictions, and pollution and nutrient problems, of systems such as septic tanks, and are often preferable to conventional toilets in environmentally fragile or water-scarce areas.
 For example, in the mid-north coast region of New South Wales, councils recommend householders install waterless toilets rather than conventional septic tank systems.

 Photo: Stuart White, ISF

-Types of composting toilets
+Types of waterless toilets

 Continuous composting toilets

+Single containers are fitted under a bathroom and can easily replicate a flush toilet with little physical adjustment.
 The container is permanently fitted under the toilet seat, and never has to be fully emptied as the compost can be gradually removed when it reaches the end-product chamber.

-A disadvantage of the continuous system is that it may allow fresh material and pathogens (disease causing organisms) deposited on the top of the pile to contaminate the successfully decomposed end-product at the bottom of the pile.
+A disadvantage of the continuous system is that it may allow fresh material and pathogens (disease-causing organisms) deposited on the top of the pile to contaminate the successfully decomposed end-product at the bottom of the pile.

 Another drawback is that, if a problem occurs with the toilet, the system can be out of order until the problem is fixed because there is only one container.
 Sometimes the pile does not actually move down the slope of the container and can become compacted and very difficult to remove.